Your jargon and maths free introduction to astrophysics

 About me

-As well as writing a book with the astronaut Tim Peake, I’ve won The Margaret Mallett Award for Children’s Non-Fiction and the AAS Solar Physics Popular Media award.
+As well as writing a book with the astronaut Tim Peake, I’ve won The Margaret Mallett Award and the AAS Solar Physics Popular Media award.
 A Fellow of the Royal Astronomical Society, I’ve appeared on BBC News, Sky News and Radio 5Live.
 I’m also lucky enough to have had the asteroid (15347) Colinstuart named after me.